Plot to kill Khalistan supporter in US part of larger conspiracy of planned murders, say prosecutors

 Bagchi did not explicitly deny the allegations and reiterated a statement given after the Financial Times first reported about the alleged conspiracy to kill Pannun.

-“The nexus between organised crime, trafficking, gunrunning, and extremists at an international level is a serious issue for the law enforcement agencies and organisations to consider, and it is for that reason that a high-level inquiry committee has been constituted and we will be guided by its results.”
+“The nexus between organised crime, trafficking, gunrunning, and extremists at an international level is a serious issue for the law enforcement agencies and organisations to consider, and it is for that reason that a high-level inquiry committee has been constituted and we will be guided by its results,” he said.